-- >The agency has adopted policy in support of the standard. - >The interview with the warden supported the agency policy.
+- >The agency has adopted policy in support of the standard even though written policy is not a requisite of the standard. - >The interview with the warden supported the agency policy. - >The facility was able to provide an example where such termination occurred.